 The teaser isn’t an actual form on its own, but rather an addition to your popup and slide-in forms.

-The teaser is a small bar that sits at the bottom of your screen when your form hasn’t been triggered or closed.
+The teaser is a small bar that sits at the bottom of your screen when your onsite campaign hasn’t been triggered or closed.

 It’s also the only thing your mobile visitors will see when you have a popup or a slide-in form on your mobile site.

-On mobile, your form will only trigger when a visitor clicks the teaser, ensuring a smooth mobile experience:
+On mobile, your campaign will only trigger when a visitor clicks the teaser, ensuring a smooth mobile experience:

 Your teaser should “tease” the content in your form (hence the name), and thus, shouldn’t include much content.